werzl/CV/content/profile/profile.md

 In my current role, I'm leading the push to adopt React as a means to prototype and experiment.

-Lately, I find myself in small development 'squads'; while following an Agile Framework similar to the Spotify Model.
+Lately, I find myself in development 'squads' while following an Agile Framework similar to the Spotify Model.
 I enjoy working as part of these small, high-impact teams.
 Partly because of the relative autonomy, but mainly because it exposed me as a professional to tons of people within the company.

 I got to know so many different personalities and when a squad works well together, the results are definitely noticable!

 I see software development as a major interest and try to maintain a balance of work and personal projects.